 Second, in this chaotic time of a pandemic, 7R has evolved to become 7R+1, signifying that we have now added another “R” to rule them all: Resilience.
 So this is the one major change since we first launched the 7R concept.

-Our Vision: Resilience for adapting and succeeding in a COVID environment
+The Goal: Build a resilient practice for adapting and succeeding in a COVID environment (and beyond)

 I think most of us would agree that the practice of medicine - if not all business in general - has forever been changed by the COVID pandemic.
-Can you yourself ever hugging or shaking hands with a patient?
+Can you even see yourself ever hugging or shaking hands with a patient again?

 And how long and how severe the financial effects are/will be we can’t even begin to assess at this point.